imagej/imagej.github.io/pages/Scripting_toolbox.md

 description: test description
 ---

-{% include learn content='scripting' %} This page is meant to provide small code snippets as a starting point for writing scripts.
+{% include learn content='scripting' %}This page is meant to provide small code snippets as a starting point for writing scripts.

 {% capture includecontent %} message = **See also:**